$G_2$-instantons over asymptotically cylindrical manifolds: Hermitian Yang-Mills problem

-The task of extending solutions to all time will be left for the next \emph{Subsection}.
-For now let us introduce some preliminary results; we begin by recalling the parabolic maximum principle: \begin{lemma}[Maximum principle] Let $X$ be a compact Riemannian manifold with boundary and suppose $f\in C^{\infty }\left( \mathbb{R} _{t}^{+}\times X\right) $ is a nonnegative function satisfying:
+The task of extending solutions for all time is left to \emph{Subsection \ref{subsec smooth sols for all time}}; let us first collect some preliminary results.
+We begin by recalling the parabolic maximum principle: \begin{lemma}[Maximum principle] Let $X$ be a compact Riemannian manifold with boundary and suppose $f\in C^{\infty }\left( \mathbb{R} _{t}^{+}\times X\right) $ is a nonnegative function satisfying:

 and the Dirichlet condition:

 Then either $\sup\limits_{X}f_{t}$ is a decreasing function of $t$ or $ f\equiv 0$. \end{lemma}